 - Steering committee, composed of 10-15 members, delegated by the Commission to handle active operational responsibilities and decisions.
-The Steering Committee would meet approximately monthly, the full Commission every 3 months. - Commission, composed of 35-50 members, serves as a forum for priority setting, policy development, long-range planning, coordination, and review of task forces recommendations. - Task Forces, to address substantive issues and make recommendations to the full commission, and/or to monitor and evaluate projects once they begin operations.
-(See below.) - Ad Hoc Working Groups, to be set up on an ad hoc basis by individual task forces to investigate special issues, work out program implementation details, confer with end users to ensure receptivity to program ideas or refine details, etc.
+The Steering Committee would meet approximately monthly, the full Commission every 3 months. - Commission, composed of 35-50 members, serves as a forum for priority setting, policy development, long-range planning, coordination, and review of task forces recommendations. - Task Forces, to address substantive issues and make recommendations to the full Commission, and/or to monitor and evaluate projects once they begin operations (see below.) - Ad Hoc Working Groups, to be set up on an ad hoc basis by individual task forces to investigate special issues, work out program implementation details, confer with end users to ensure receptivity to program ideas or refine details, etc. - Compile packets of background information and distribute to each of the committee members.
+Box 2 contains a selection of materials that may be useful for this purpose.